Is your talent acquisition team a strategic function?

 Time, Quality and Cost

-If that wasn’t enough, watch the replay or listen to the podcast and you’ll hear Heidi talk about:
+If that wasn’t enough, below you’ll hear Heidi talk about:

 - The value of a pre-boarding process